even4void/aliquote/content/post/fzf-lua-as-git-browser.md

   -- -->%-
 ```

+This basicaly looks like this:

+{{< figure src="/img/2026-07-17-08-18-14.png" >}}

 Alternatively, I can call `git difftool -d master` from the command line, and it
-will open Neovim in two-way diff mode with the quickfix list populated with
+will open Neovim in diff mode with a two-way layout, with the quickfix list
-modified files.
+populated with modified files.
 My git config file includes the following lines:

 ```shell
 [difftool]